nhnifong/neufangled-site-2/docs/installation_guide.md

 ![](images/install/image5.png){ loading=lazy, width=45% }

+Remove the anchor's white cover by pulling up on the large flat face to release the tabs, then pull it straight off the front.
+Another way if it feels stuck is, after getting the tabs loose, hold the cover and give the whole thing one large shake so the anchor falls in your lap and you're holding the empty cover.

+The cover should be prevented from falling because the line or wire is threaded through the face hole with a fishing swivel tied on the other side.
+Let it dangle a foot or so below the anchor as your mount it.

 === "Corner"

     Hold the anchor securely in the corner with about 2cm of clearance to the ceiling, or to the moulding.
-Don't push it right up against the moulding as you need space for the cover.
+Don't push it right up against the moulding as you need space above the top for the cover.
 Drive in every screw.

     ![](images/install/image6.png){ loading=lazy, width=45% }

 	!!! note "Note"
 	    The corners of walls in typical "stick framed" american houses will have at least one 2x4 in the corner on one side or the other.
 However, there are cases when two interior walls meet in a cross where the corner may be hollow.
-If you believe there is no stud in the corner somehow, you either need to install a backer board connected to the nearest studs, or select a flat anchor variant for that corner and pick a nearby stud.
+If you believe there is no stud in the corner, you either need to install a backer board connected to the nearest studs, or select a flat anchor variant for that corner and pick a nearby stud.

 	    If you think you are in a building with steel or aluminum framing, please consult a professional. it is probably possible to bolt the anchor to the stud with the right hardware.

-	Thread the line through the hole at the bottom of the cover from the inside to the outside.

 	![](images/install/image7.png){ loading=lazy, width=45% }

-	Snap on the cover.
+	While holding the line tight so it can't get pinched in the body somewhere, Snap on the cover.
+Push it straight on hard so both tabs at the top click into place.
 Secure it at the bottom with an M2.5x6 screw.

 	![](images/install/image8.png){ loading=lazy, width=45% }

 === "Flat"